amlloren/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

 9. What changes would improve your experience and job satisfaction at the company?
 (Open-ended response)
 10. Additional comments on your experience working at the company?
 (Open-ended response)

-#### DESIRED CHANGES
-After exploring the topics in this weeks classes, I would consider making a few changes to my original survey:

-* Adding descriptive labels to the scales in questions 3 and 4 improves clarity and ensures respondents understand what each point on the scale represents, reducing measurement error.
-* Ensuring the list of factors contributing to satisfaction and dissatisfaction match exactly prevents confusion and maintains consistency, which helps in data analysis.
-* Separating the follow-up question in question 8 into its own question enhances clarity and ensures that the follow-up is clearly related to the initial question, reducing potential confusion and improving the quality of the responses.

 #### REVISED SURVEY

 1. How long have you been employed at the company?
 (Options: Less than 6 months, 6 months to 1 year, 1-2 years, 2+ years)